 - —George Bernard Shaw

-Sometimes you take the attitude of a master chef—you know what can be prepped and considered “done” before the guests are in the restaurant and it’s time to cook the meal.
-At other times, you’re more like a programmer, isolating and debugging elements of a project, even creating controlled tests to figure out how things are working.
-This chapter helps you both artistically and technically (as if it’s possible to separate the two).
+Sometimes, like a master chef—you can prep items and consider them “done” before the guests are in the restaurant and it’s time to cook the meal.
+At other times, like a programmer, you must isolate and debug elements of a project, creating controlled tests when necessary to understand how things are working.
+This chapter provides the technical knowledge to allow the artistry to shine.

-It’s easy to lose track of stuff when projects get complicated.
+A modestly complicated shot can entail thousands of individual edits and decisions, and it’s easy to lose track of assets when projects get complicated.
 This section demonstrates

-- how and why to work with some kind of project template
+- how and why to work with a project template

-- how to keep a complex, multiple-composition pipeline organized
+- how to organize a complex, multiple-composition pipeline

 These tips are especially useful if you’re someone who understands compositing but sometimes finds After Effects disorienting.